November 25, 2017

 You're still here.
 You haven't died.

-The clunker you just painted hasn't changed you artistically or personally.
-With one exception.
-You're now a little more fearless than before.
+The clunker you just painted hasn't changed you, personally or artistically.
+With one exception - you're now a little more fearless than before.

 Now give yourself a break and start another work, but this time take a different approach: